marcofrontend/marcofrontend/README.md

 * **2017/2018**: Hand-coded Bootstrap 3 Navs, Carousels, Modals, basically everything.
 I wanted to make a statement as Developer
 * **2018**: Bootstrap 4.
 Several Intensive Courses starting from scratch.

-I have not used Bootstrap since December 2018, but still keep Bootstrap 3 custom snippets backups in json files.
+I have not used Bootstrap since December 2018, but still keep my own Bootstrap 3 custom snippets, with options, better than the VS Code Extensions as backups in json files.

  <br>

 ## What is next?
 I just want to code.
-If nothing happened I would learn React/Vue JS, but I the right offer came up, I would specialize in any other programming language <br>
+As a natural stept forward in 2021 I'm going to learn React/Vue JS, but I the right offer came up, I would specialize in any other programming language, like
 Java, C++, C#, anything really